 As we sat in the shade.
 I saw it was not a nosebleed, but he had cut its paws on the salt.

 The pads on its left paws were bleeding and the dog was licking them to try to clean them.

 There was nothing I could do.
 So I carried on.

 I thought a tourist 4x4 might pass and I could ask them to take him back to Uyuni or another town, but nothing came by.

 We kept moving.
 The wind becoming more and more intense.
-And the Sun beginning to fall.
+And the Sun was beginning to set.

-I saw the Island beginning to appear from the mirages that conceal whole mountains and make them reappear like magic.
-And though it seemed closed it was still 30 kilometres away, I estimated.
+I saw the Island begin to appear from the mirages that conceal whole mountains and make them reappear like magic.
+And though it seemed close, it was still 30 kilometres away, I estimated.

+Cola was leaving a trail of blood.
 I tried to cut some of my safety vest and a piece of rubber into a pad for its foot.
-And Cola looked at me perplexed as I used some PVC insulation tape on his worst paw to try to protect it.
+And Cola looked at me perplexed as I used some PVC insulation tape on his worsening paw to try to protect it.

 30 seconds later, he chewed off the bandage and the pieces blew away in the wind.